scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-elements/index.md

 noindex: true
 ---

-The Design System includes components and patterns to support form structure and design, including:
+The Design System includes a number of basic styles and layout tools to support form structure and design:

 - [Focus states](/styles/states/)
 - [Responsive spacing](/styles/responsive-spacing/)